 I didn’t mind it one bit because it gave me a unique view of the mountains.

-I got of course a bit in the little town of Stanstad.
-I did a two block loop, looked closer at the signs and compared to Garmin and kept going.
+I got off course a bit in the little town of Stansstad.
+I did a two-block loop, looked closer at the signs, compared to Garmin, corrected it then kept going.